taylorjg/basketcase-react/README.md

 The frontend is deployed to gh-pages and the backend is deployed to AWS using Serverless Framework.

+*NOTE:* :construction: I have only just started work on this app - much more to come :construction:

 ## History

 I initially wrote this as an AngularJS 1.x app back in 2017.
 The code is available in [this repo](https://github.com/taylorjg/BasketCase).
 Originally, the backend was an Express app and the whole thing was deployed to Heroku.
 Then, in 2022, Heroku removed all their free tier offerings so I moved the app to Render.
 The spin-up time seemed to be longer on Render than Heroku so I repackaged the backend code as